hexagontk/hexagon/hexagon_site/pages/quick_start.md

 # Dependencies Verification

-Hexagon dependencies are signed, you can check the fingerprint [here][pgp key].
+Hexagon's dependencies are signed, you can get the public key at the [OpenPGP Public Key Server][pgp key] or [here][site pgp key].

-These are the details of the public key you can use to verify the project's files:
+These are the details of the public key:

 ```
 pub  4096R/2AEE3721 2020-05-30 Hexagon Toolkit (Key used to sign published binaries) <project@hexagonkt.com>